 If any of these circumstances apply to you or your partner, it really is worth checking over your Will, or your circumstances, to see what the likely outcome is in the eyes of the legal system.
 For many it is often a surprise.

 A Will is simply a record of the choices you have made about what happens to your money, property and possessions.
 With the right advice it can also help reduce Inheritance Tax.
 But the best reason for making a Will is that it makes a stressful situation a little easier for your nearest and dearest.
-For more information on why you should make a will, check out our guide.

 What do I put in my Will?